microsoft/vscode-docs/docs/editor/debugging.md

 * Use IntelliSense if your cursor is located inside the configurations array.
 * Press the **Add Configuration** button to invoke snippet IntelliSense at the start of the array.
-* Choose **Add Configuration** option in the Debug menu.
+* Choose **Add Configuration** option in the Run menu.

 ![launch json suggestions](images/debugging/add-config.gif)

 VS Code also supports compound launch configurations for starting multiple configurations at the same time; for more details, please read this [section](#compound-launch-configurations).

-In order to start a debug session, first select the configuration named **Launch Program** using the **Configuration drop-down** in the Debug view.
+In order to start a debug session, first select the configuration named **Launch Program** using the **Configuration drop-down** in the Run view.
 Once you have your launch configuration set, start your debug session with `kb(workbench.action.debug.start)`.

 Alternatively you can run your configuration through the **Command Palette** (`kb(workbench.action.showCommands)`), by filtering on **Debug: Select and Start Debugging** or typing `'debug '`, and selecting the configuration you want to debug.